ocgeek/Voron-2.4-Parts/Kits/Complementary Part Kits.md

 - Purge Bucket with nozzle scrub
 - Electronic Bay Skirts

-In more details please see herafter a list of each complementary KIT.
+In more details please see herafter a list of each complementary KIT The enclosure parts listed are tuned on my own panels and foam stripes thickness (i use 4mm thick policarbonate panels with 3mm thick foam)
+Different thickness are possible.

-The KIT(s) include the HW Level 1 parts while other HW Levels parts which are listed are optional
+The KIT(s) include the HW Level 1 parts where applicable while other HW Levels parts which are listed are optional

 ![image](https://user-images.githubusercontent.com/76037248/139701019-01320a48-7012-4c14-8092-c6a9b7f5829e.png)